 In the light of His glory and grace.

-I hope you focus on the hope and light of Jesus to get you through the cacophony of doom and gloom that surrounds us.
+I pray that you will choose to focus on the hope and light of Jesus to get you through the cacophony of doom and gloom that surrounds us.